IntelLabs/matsciml/docs/source/developers.rst

 PRs.
 Simply navigate into ``docs``, then run ``make html`` that will then build into ``docs/html`` for you to open up in a browser.
 We recommend you make sure that the documentation is formatted as intended before submitting.

+In terms of general documentation style, when in doubt, follow `Strunk & White <https://en.wikipedia.org/wiki/The_Elements_of_Style>`_.
+Specific to the ``matsciml`` style is to try and weave API references in a more prose-like way, i.e. instead of merely offloading everything to automatically generated text with ``.. autoclass``, you should strive to write about concepts and add code references in support of your writing.
+A (currently limited) example of this is in :ref:`Best practices`, where each section describes an idea followed by reference to the relevant API.

 Models
 ^^^^^^